Registration of marriage

 Family research

-The General Register Office maintains a family research facility known as the GRO Research Room at Werburgh Street, Dublin 2, where you can search the indexes to the registers and purchase photocopies of records.
+The General Register Office has a family research facility known as the GRO Research Room at Werburgh Street, Dublin 2, where you can search the indexes to the registers and buy photocopies of records.
 If you wish to order certified copies of entries, you can do so from the General Register Office in Roscommon (see contact details below).

-The Research Room currently has a walk in service on Tuesdays only, 10am - 12.30pm, 2pm – 4.30pm.
+The Research Room currently has a walk-in service on Tuesdays only, from 10am - 12.30pm, and from 2pm – 4.30pm.
 An email service is available 5 days a week at GROResearchRoom@welfare.ie.
+Note: There is no walk-in service available at the Research Rooms from the 25 June 2024 due to urgent repair works on the building.
+The walk in service will re-open on Tuesday, 27 August 2024.
+The Research Rooms continues to offer a full email service.

 You can search the indexes to the registers including: